Aylamccarthy/cobh-childrens-theatre/README.md

 Youtube Gallery Filter Tutorial
 Gallery page was created with inspiration from this video.
 I adapted code to use flexbox rather than css grid to make the page responsive on every device.
 Content
-All content with the exception of those listed in the Media section of this document was owned by Hair O'The Dog club members Rocket and Taco.
-Permission was granted from Rocket to use the images.
+All content with
 Media
-Website Logo was created by my wife Daisy McGirr using Canva.
+Website Logo was

-Maps on the adventure page were from google maps timeline.
+Maps on the ..